dojonorth/fun-basics-dojo/README.md

 ```
 If we call this set 'S' and assume another morphism 'staring' G → S then we can also infer another morphism from G → S, which is the composition of plays and starring.
 This concept of composition is at the core of categories.
 If we have A → B and B → C then there must be a corresponding A → C.

-Additional restrictions apply to the collection of objects and arrows for them to qualify as a true mathematical category, but we'll skip over these (see **General Category Theory** in **Further Reading** for more detail) for additional information if you want to round out your understanding.
+Additional restrictions apply to the collection of objects and arrows for them to qualify as a true mathematical category, but we'll skip over these.

+**Aside - Category Theory Further Reading**
+>I've tried to inline links to the general concepts that the dojo covers as I've gone along.
+If you're interested in a more complete discussion of parts of category theory that apply to programming though, then I'd single out [this for special mention](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/).
+If you're after a more accessible, but less thorough, take on most of the material that the dojo covers, then I'd recommend [this](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html).
+Finally, if you're after a balance between the two [then this is good](http://www.cakesolutions.net/teamblogs/category-theory-patterns-in-scala).
+As is [this](http://nikgrozev.com/2016/03/14/functional-programming-and-category-theory-part-1-categories-and-functors/).

 #### Exercise
 Open CodemonSpec and un-ignore and make pass the tests.